YacJack/LOL_Mid_Bot_Comparison/README.md

 To check the Missingness dependency, we pick the one column with non-trivil missingness("golddiffat15") and use permutation test to visualize result.
 <iframe src="assets/dependmissing.html" width=800 height=600 frameBorder=0></iframe>
+Null Hypothesis: Missingness of "golddiffat15" does not depend on url Alternative Hypothesis: Missingness of "golddiffat15" depends on url In this testing, we analyzed if url could be a depending column of the missingness of "golddiffat15".
+We observed a p-value of 1 (> 0.05), which is significantly large.
+Thus, we fail to reject the null hypothesis and conclude that missingness of "golddiffat15" depend on url.

 <iframe src="assets/notdependmissing.html" width=800 height=600 frameBorder=0></iframe>
+Null Hypothesis: Missingness of "golddiffat15" does not depend on position Alternative Hypothesis: Missingness of "golddiffat15" depends on position In this testing, we analyzed if position could be a depending column of the missingness of "golddiffat15".
+We observed a p-value of 0, which is significantly small (< 0.05).
+Thus, we fail to reject the null hypothesis and conclude that missingness of "golddiffat15" does not depend on position.

 ---

 ## Hypothesis Testing

-In order to prevent too many assists from AOE, we decided to use DR (dominated ratio 2Kills + 1Assists/ 3Deaths) to calculate the performance of each lane.
-In addition, in order to prevent kills that do not match damage circumstances, and economic gaps make a difference, we will also compare DPG (Damage to hero/Money spent)
+In order to prevent too many assists from AOE (Damage that is caused by large area spell), since these kind of damage could be done easily by not even aiming, we decided to use DR (dominated ratio 2Kills + 1Assists/ 3Deaths) to calculate the performance of each lane.
+In addition, in order to prevent kills that do not match damage circumstances, and economic gaps make a difference, we will also compare DPG (Damage to champions / Money spent)

 ---

 Our null hypothesis is: Bot lane players have the same DR (Dominance Ratio) and DPG (Damage to Champion per Gold )as the Mid lane players μbot = μmid
-Alternative: Bot lane players have better DR than the Mid lane players μbot > μmid
+Alternative: Bot lane players have better DR and / or DPG than the Mid lane players μbot > μmid

 Test statistics: TVD